Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Earn bonus points, 0% interest rates or reduced annual fees when you get a credit card with an introductory offer.
+Earn bonus points, get low interest rates or reduced annual fees with a credit card introductory promotional offer.

-If you want to get a new credit card, introductory offers can help you get more value from the one you choose.
-Depending on the promotion, you could earn more frequent flyer points, cash back or savings on rates and fees.
-Credit card introductory offers are usually only available to new customers for a limited time and have specific requirements you need to meet to get the offer.
-It’s important to understand the details of the offer and look at the card’s standard fees, rates and features to decide if it’s worth it for you.
+Credit card promotions and introductory offers can help maximize the value you get from your new credit card.
+Depending on the promotion, you could earn bonus frequent flyer points, cash back or savings on rates and fees.
+Because credit card introductory offers are usually only available to new customers for a limited time, it’s important to understand the details of the offer and look at the card’s standard fees, rates and features to decide if it’s worth it for you.

 How do credit card introductory offers work?